Back in the 70s, there was a band of merry Grateful Dead fans who traveled the world following their favorite band. These were the devoted Dead Heads.

 I try to temper my obsession with Philip Glass a bit so as to not spend too much dough on travel, but whenever I can, I travel to wherever I need to go to see a performance of Philip Glass music.
 As time went by I got others interested in Philip Glass, and now my brother, Tim, often travels with me.

-And so, behold, my obsession, listed here in reverse-chronological order, with those for which I travelled set in orange:
+And so, behold, my obsession, listed here in reverse-chronological order, with those for which I traveled set in orange, and those which I streamed set in green.

 Suzanne Vega, who collaborated with Phil years ago on his Songs From Liquid Days, performed with the Ictus Collegium Vocale Gent with two conductors on the stage.
-When musician’s weren’t performing they would sit or lie down on the stage to await their time to join back in the performance.
-See more about this trip to Brussels here.
+This was a somewhat compressed version of EotB, but was still quite long: When musicians were not performing they would sit or lie down on the stage to await their time to join back in the performance.
+[See more about this trip to Brussels here.]

 #-) Terra – April 15, 2018 (Portland OR – Newmark Theater)